bzamecnik/sms-tools/README.md

   - `scaleTime()`
   - `morph()`

+## Documentation

+The current [documentation](http://smst.readthedocs.org/en/latest/) is hosted on ReadTheDocs.org.

-## How to generate documentation?
+### How to generate documentation?

-API documentation can be generated via Sphinx.
+In case you want to manually generate the documentation using Sphinx take the following steps.

-Regenerate the documentation file for API reference.
+Regenerate the API reference into RST (reStructuredText) files.

 ```
 sms-tools$ cd docs/
 docs$ make apidoc
 ```

-Build the documentation into HTML.
+Build the documentation from RST into HTML.

 ```
 sms-tools$ python setup.py build_sphinx